This post may contain Affiliate Links (View Our Affiliate Disclosure on the Sidebar for more info)

 Before buying a domain or hosting, ask yourself this simple question: What do I know more than others?

 If the answer is clear, then you should continue to the next step.
 But if you don’t know the answer, or if you have trouble defining a particular niche or category, you will need to find this out first.
 Starting a blog requires you to write, consistently, to a specific niche and the audience that follows that niche.
 If you like fishing, for example, you could start a blog on different fishing aspects.
 Since your audience is defined, you’ll be able to target content towards them.
-Here’s a couple of ideas:
+Here’s a couple of neat ideas and possible domain names:

 Once you have your content focus ready to go, you should consider branding your blog with a domain.
 There is debate as to whether, a dot com, or dot net, matter in this decision, but the answer is always clear, dot com is still preferred amongst the web since most are already used to typing that in.
 If you rely on people going to your website through Google, it wouldn’t matter as much, but if someday you want people to type in your site, a dot-com domain in necessary!